decredcommunity/events/reports/20190726-cointime-summit-2019.md

 International blockchain week - the biggest event about blockchain in China - is coming.
 Dcr team in China should go.

-There were too many people but I could not talk to all of them.
-I had 1 hour in break time to make contacts.
+I had 1 hour in break time to make contacts, a lot of young people actively talked to me, asked me questions while I was talking to others about about Decred.
+Many others curiously looked at the Decred T-shirt.
+They might know or want to know more about Decred.

 * Host our own conference.